analyticsbot/deep-learning/RecBox/ReadMe.md

 5. Project Components
     1. Airflow
     Purpose: To schedule jobs for data processing and model training.
-    How to Use:
-    Start Airflow using Docker Compose.
+    How to Use:  Start Airflow using Docker Compose.
     Define DAGs for scheduling your ML jobs and recommendation tasks.

     2. MLflow
     Purpose: To track and store machine learning experiments, models, and metrics.
-    How to Use:
-    MLflow is automatically started in the MLflow container.
+    How to Use: MLflow is automatically started in the MLflow container.
-    Access MLflow UI at http://localhost:5000 to track models.
+    Access MLflow UI at http://localhost:5001 (port can be changed) to track models.

+    3. Spark:
+    Purpose: Data processing and recommendation generation.
+    How to Use:: Managed through Airflow DAGs for scheduled runs.

     4. Streamlit
     Purpose: Display recommendations to end users.
-    How to Use:
-    Once all services are running, open the Streamlit app on http://localhost:8501 to see the recommendations.
+    How to Use:  Once all services are running, open the Streamlit app on http://localhost:8501  (port can be changed) to see the recommendations.

 6. To-Do
 - Implement additional recommendation algorithms.